-- To contribute towards a positive change in the world through expanding the knowledge of astronomy.
+- To contribute towards a positive change in the world through expanding the knowledge of astronomy and related sciences.

-- To unify our communities by providing any knowledge related to astronomy to all who wish to learn, and to offer useful tools and resources to any person interested in passing down that knowledge.
+- To unify our communities by providing any knowledge related to astronomy and science to all who wish to learn, and to offer useful tools and resources to any person interested in passing down that knowledge.

 Events in Astronomy

 International Observe the Moon Night is a worldwide celebration of lunar science and exploration held annually since 2010.
 One day each year, everyone on Earth is invited to observe and learn about the Moon together, and to celebrate the cultural and personal connections we all have with our nearest neighbor.
 The event occurs in September or October, when the Moon is around first quarter.
 A first quarter Moon is visible in the afternoon and evening, a convenient time for most hosts and participants.
 Furthermore, the best lunar observing is typically along the dusk/dawn terminator, where shadows are the longest, rather than at full Moon.
 There are currently 184 events and participants.

 Solar Week is a week of online lessons, games and hands-on activities about our Sun for grades 5-9 or ages 9-14, it happens twice a year, approximately mid-to-late March and mid-to-late October.
 [Daily Facts, Games and Activities are available all year; “Ask a Question” has archived answers only — until LIVE during Solar Week.
 Please post a question to our leading solar scientists during that week.]
 2019 Solar Week takes place March 18-22 (no update yet in the website for 2020).
 Contact at email@example.com.